-Session 13 Liferafts and Lifejackets (practical)
+Session 13 Liferafts and Lifejackets (practical - recommend 2 hours)

 - .1 a pool with a wave-making facility will add realism - .2 trainees to don shirt and trousers plus oilskins and to try swimming first without, then with 150N lifejackets.
-Majority of exercises with all trainees wearing 150N lifejackets. - .3 inflate a liferaft and transfer a full complement into the raft (a) from the poolside (b) from the water (show difference between boarding with ramp and without): paddle the liferaft for a distance. - .4 capsize a liferaft and have each trainee right the raft whilst swimming - .5 trainees to haul into a raft one survivor who plays helpless - .6 In fully-loaded raft trainees to check out all equipment, including that in grab bag, deploying or using everything including food and water. - .7 trainee to attempt heliograph signalling (using spotlight in roof) from liferaft (more difficult if in wave-making pool). - .8 trainees to operate WT VHF hand-held and WT hand-held GPS talking to instructor as if a rescue vessel. - .9 trainees to try lifejackets both with and without crotch straps in place. - .10 each trainee to experience use of the splashguard in wave conditions. - .11 group to investigate ability of lifejacket to self-right. - .12 forming circle in water to aid visibility/morale HELP/Huddle techniques - .13 towing an unconscious person - .14 assistance using throwing line to recover nearby survivor - .15 the opportunity of using the pool may be taken to demonstrate MOB modules, Lifeslings, lifebuoys etc.
+Majority of exercises with all trainees wearing 150N lifejackets. - .3 inflate a liferaft and transfer a full complement into the raft (a) from the poolside (b) from the water (show difference between boarding with ramp and without): paddle the liferaft for a distance. - .4 capsize a liferaft and have each trainee right the raft whilst swimming - .5 trainees to haul into a raft one survivor who plays helpless - .6 In fully-loaded raft trainees to check out all equipment - .7 trainees to try lifejackets both with and without crotch straps in place. - .8 each trainee to experience use of the splashguard in wave conditions. - .9 group to investigate ability of lifejacket to self-right. - .10 forming circle in water to aid visibility/morale HELP/Huddle techniques - .11 towing an unconscious person - .12 assistance using throwing line to recover nearby survivor - .13 the opportunity of using the pool may be taken to demonstrate MOB modules, Lifeslings, lifebuoys etc. - .14 if a darkened pool is available, demonstrate retro-reflective tape.